Manual migration of Cloud Solution Provider from DAP to GDAP

 • Directory writers

-10. In the returned dialog, copy the link from the Click to review and accept section, perhaps use the Copy to Clipboard or use the Open in email options, then click Done
+10. In the returned dialog, copy the link from the Click to review and accept section, using the Copy to Clipboard or the Open in email options, then click Done.

 11. Please ensure the correct Microsoft tenant account is selected.